uio-bmi/IN-BIOSx000/index.md

 * No formal background in computer science is required, however, students must have a basic understanding of the unix shell.
 Students should take an introductory unix course beforehand if they do not have these skills.

-## Computers/laptops, Wifi, internet access, and accounts
+## Computers/laptops, Wifi, internet access, and Educloud accounts

 All students must have a laptop with either Windows (version 10 or more recent), macOS, Linux or other Unix operating system.
 You need to be able to access the Eduroam wifi network.
 If you do not have a UiO or Eduroam account, a temporary Wifi account may be created for you.